-Chicken in White Wine Sauce with Mushrooms – a simple yet elegant dish.
-Chicken breasts in a delicious creamy mushroom sauce made with white wine and cream.
+This Chicken in White Wine Sauce with Mushrooms is a simple yet very elegant dish featuring boneless skinless chicken breasts in a delicious creamy mushroom sauce made with white wine and cream.

 This recipe is something that’s a staple at our house, learned to make this from my mom, except her version doesn’t have wine and uses sour cream instead of half and half, but I just adore the flavor of white wine in these kinds of dishes so once I started making this with white wine I never looked back.